edlavr/IBM_Watson_TTS_STT_improved/README.md

 ## Instructions

 * Go to IBM Cloud website, create credentials for TTS and STT (it's free!)
-* Insert them into credentials.txt
+* Insert them into main.py